t00/Dapper.SqlGenerator/Dapper.SqlGenerator.Async/README.md

 ## Usage - Migrations

-Resources (or files) containing SQL scripts must have an extension which is either "sql" (can be changed using options) or the name of ISqlAdapter class, lowercase i.e. "npgsqlconnection".
+Resources (or files) containing SQL scripts must have an extension which is either "sql" (can be changed using options) or a lowercase name of the IDbConnection class i.e. "npgsqlconnection".
 Resource name should be prepared for correct ordering when applying migrations.

 For example having folloging scripts: